Skip to header Skip to main content Skip to footer

 Comes to Central Massachusetts

 Villages like Nashoba Neighbors are taking form across the United States to reduce the overall financial and emotional challenges of aging.
 Currently, there are over 250 Villages and more than 100 in development in 43 states and the District of Columbia.
-In Massachusetts alone, there are 18 Villages, from Cape Cod to the Berkshires, with 10 more currently in development.
+In Massachusetts alone, there are 25 Villages, from Cape Cod to the Berkshires, with 6 more currently in development.
+Only two Villages currently exist in Central Massachusetts: Groton Neighbors and Nashoba Neighbors, which serves the towns of Berlin, Bolton, and Lancaster.

 MA Villages Map